aantron/bisect_ppx/doc/advanced.md

 <a id="ExcludingValues"></a>
 #### Files and top-level values

+Whole files can be excluded by placing `[@@@coverage exclude file]` anywhere in their top-level module.

-You can pass the `-exclude-file` option to the Bisect_ppx preprocessor:
+If you have generated code, you can pass the `-exclude-file` option to the Bisect_ppx preprocessor:

 ```
 ocamlfind c \